pblischak/ppgtk-docker/README.md

 docker pull pblischak/ppgtk
 ```

-## Creating a Virtual Machine with access to multiple cores
+## Creating a Docker Machine with access to multiple cores

 ```
-docker-machine --driver virtualbox --virtualbox-cpu-count <#cpus> multicore
+docker-machine create --driver virtualbox --virtualbox-cpu-count <#cpus> <new-machine-name>
 ```

-So, for example, if you wanted to use 4 CPUs you would run:
+So, for example, if you wanted to create a new machine called `multicore` with access to 4 CPUs you would run:

 ```
-docker-machine --driver virtualbox --virtualbox-cpu-count 4 multicore
+docker-machine create --driver virtualbox --virtualbox-cpu-count 4 multicore
 ```

-After you run this part of the output will tell you to run this command:
+After you run this, part of the output will tell you to run this command:

 ```
 docker-machine env multicore